Paul1nh0/jsh/README.txt

 this is mostly implemented for automating windows, but linux (and macos) support is provided as well (under the /unix directory).

-to use on macos (or linux) you would have to run the program as such (exampled here is dom fuzzing for chromium):
+to use on macos you would have to run the program as such (exampled here chromium-asan):

+      for any other web browser see the content of 'somebrowser.app' and adjust the commandline at run.py to launch the application):

 python run.py Chromium /fullpath/to/asan/directory